 Can you use snowmobile bibs for ice fishing?

+You can of course use them, but should you?
 While snowmobile bibs would likely be the next best option, they still don’t possess a lot of the necessary knee and rear reinforcement that will ensure the cold doesn’t get in through your knees and you don’t hurt yourself from kneeling all day.

 Are fishing bibs waterproof?

-Only the best fishing bibs are waterproof.
+Only the best fishing bibs are completely waterproof.
 I would never buy a pair of bibs that weren’t waterproof because as far as I’m concerned, that’s half the battle.